-ACTION: Notice of receipt of petition for decision that nonconforming 1994 Saab 9000 passenger cars are eligible for importation.
+ACTION: Notice of receipt of petition for decision that nonconforming 1998-2000 Volvo S70 passenger cars are eligible for importation.

-SUMMARY: This document announces receipt by the National Highway Traffic Safety Administration (NHTSA) of a petition for a decision that a 1994 Saab 9000 passenger car that was not originally manufactured to comply with all applicable Federal motor vehicle safety standards is eligible for importation into the United States because (1) it is substantially similar to a vehicle that was originally manufactured for importation into and sale in the United States and that was certified by its manufacturer as complying with the safety standards, and (2) it is capable of being readily altered to conform to the standards.

-DATES: The closing date for comments on the petition is January 10, 2000.
+SUMMARY: This document announces receipt by the National Highway Traffic Safety Administration (NHTSA) of a petition for a decision that 1998-2000 Volvo S70 passenger cars that were not originally manufactured to comply with all applicable Federal motor veĥicle safety standards are eligible for importation into the United States because (1) they are substantially similar to vehicles that were originally manufactured for importation into and sale in the United States and that were certified by their manufacturer as complying with the safety standards, and (2) they are capable of being readily altered to conform to the standards.
+DATES: The closing date for comments on the petition is January 3, 2000.

 ADDRESSES: Comments should refer to the docket number and notice number, and be submitted to: Docket Management, Room PL-401, 400 Seventh St., SW, Washington, DC 20590.
-[Docket hours are from 9 am to 5 pm].
+[Docket hours are from 9 a.m. to 5 p.m.].

-FOR FURTHER INFORMATION CONTACT: George Entwistle, Office of Vehicle

-Safety Compliance, NHTSA (202-366-5306).
+FOR FURTHER INFORMATION CONTACT: George Entwistle, Office of Vehicle Safety Compliance, NHTSA (202-366- 5306).